Back to Blog

 Warmmiete translates to "warm rent."
 It includes the Kaltmiete plus an estimated monthly payment for Nebenkosten (operating costs like heating, water, garbage collection, and building maintenance).

-Here is a simple example: if an apartment has a Kaltmiete of 800 euros and Nebenkosten of 200 euros, the Warmmiete is 1,000 euros.
-This is what you actually transfer to your landlord each month.
+A simple example: if an apartment has a Kaltmiete of 800 euros and Nebenkosten of 200 euros, the Warmmiete is 1,000 euros — and that is what you actually transfer to your landlord each month.
+The formula is just Kaltmiete plus Nebenkosten equals Warmmiete.

 Most apartment listings in Germany display the Kaltmiete prominently, with Nebenkosten listed separately or in smaller text.
 This can confuse people from countries where rental prices always include basic utilities.